1. ElectroBraid® Commitment to Safety

 Dig a trench under your gate.
 If it's a narrow walk-through gate, then 4"-6" deep will suffice.
 However, if trucks or tractors will be passing through, the trench should be 8" to 10" deep.

-NOTE: The insulation on the underground lead-out wire should not break down at less than 15,000 volts.
+Note: The insulation on the underground lead-out wire should not break down at less than 15,000 volts.
 If the guard voltage is less than 15,000 volts, the wire may leak electricity, affecting your fence's integrity.
-Your animals may avoid crossing over the buried wire if they sense electricity beneath.
+Your animals may avoid crossing the buried wire if they sense electricity beneath.

 Connect a piece of lead-out wire to one of the strands by connecting the wire to the braid with a copper split bolt connector.
 Run the wire underground and re-attach it to the strand on the opposite side of the gate with another copper split bolt connector.
 To electrify additional strands, jump the electricity vertically from that strand to other strands to be electrified, as described above.